matthewhou19/GPT-Agents/README.md

 1. Clone the repo: `git clone https://github.com/matthewhou19/GPT-Agents.git`
 2. Navigate to the project directory: `cd GPT-Agents`
 3. Install dependencies:

    - For the backend, navigate to the backend directory and run `mvn install`
    - For the frontend, navigate to the frontend directory and run `npm install`

 4. Configure MySQL:

    - Ensure your MySQL server is running.
-   - In the backend code, update the `application.properties` file with your MySQL configuration:
+   - In the backend code, update the `application-local.properties` file with your MySQL configuration:

      ```
      spring.datasource.url=jdbc:mysql://localhost:3306/gpt-agents